 Digital Data Communication

 The use of VHF for digital data transfer has yet to be broadly implemented by the maritime community.
 To this end, ITU-R has developed and published Recommendation ITU-R M.1842 – “Characteristics of VHF radio systems and equipment for the exchange of data and electronic mail in the maritime mobile service RR Appendix 18 channels”.
-Also, WRC-12 has identified digital bands within the Appendix 18 band.
+Also, WRC-12 identified digital bands within the Appendix 18 band.

 Development of the Recommendation ITU-R M.1842 was originally proposed based on the shore based network system trialled in Norway.
 This system deploys a network of radio modems capable of switching between nine narrowband duplex VHF channels in the maritime mobile band.
 These nine channels can be combined into one 225 kHz wideband channel.
 The wideband radio was proven to have insufficient EMC characteristics, indicated instability and the throughput slowed down when the signal strength was low.
 This system is described in the Report ITU-R M.2127, but not incorporated in the Recommendation ITU-R M.1842.